How to Complete the Canje Process in Mexico

 Canje Trámite

 The canje trámite refers to the process of “exchanging” your visa in your passport for a temporary or permanent residency card.
-This step is mandatory for anyone entering Mexico with a residency visa and involves several formalities at the INM office, such as biometric registration and payment of fees.
+This step is necessary for anyone entering Mexico with a residency visa and involves several formalities at the INM office, such as biometric registration and payment of fees.
 Without completing this process, your residency visa is not valid, and you risk being required to restart the entire process from scratch.

 Step-by-Step Process to Completing the Canje Trámite